jfs325/docker-aws-deployment/README.md

      ![alt text](./images/push-commands.png)

     And run the following commands in your local repo.
-I added the keyword --platform=linux/amd64 when building the docker image just to be safe with architecture types.
+I added the keyword --platform=linux/amd64 when building the docker image just to be safe with M1 architecture types.

-    Once you pushed your repo to ECR, then you should copy the cloud Image URI into the `variables.tf` file in the /terraform repo:
+    Once you pushed your repo to ECR, then you should copy the cloud Image URI:

     ![alt text](./images/copy-uri.png)

+    And paste it into the `variables.tf` file in the /terraform repo:

     ![alt text](./images/replace-uri.png)